 The touch/consent workshop was super eye-opening on many levels.
 A very cool aspect of the workshop was a deeper sense of empathy by delving into the inner motivations and levels of satisfaction of “the toucher” and “the touchee”.
 For example, let’s say Heather wants to give Matthew an unsolicited back rub.
 Is Heather touching Matthew for her own pleasure or are her motivations more to please Matthew?
 Does Matthew give consent to Heather for the back rub because he really loves back rubs, does he not have a preference either way where back rubs don’t really do anything for him but he accepts Heather’s offer to be a good friend, or does Matthew really not like back rubs but doesn’t communicate this to Heather to not be rude at Heather’s offer for a massage?
 Now imagine a scenario where Matthew is asking for a back rub from Heather.
 As you can see there are many “consent possibilities” and without self-awareness, empathy, and good communication skills, you could find yourself in situations you’d rather not be in.
 I feel this knowledge/awareness of consent can empower us to create ideal scenarios of touch that are mutually beneficial for everyone involved.
 WOW!
 Afterwards, my mind was in a whirlwind of time travel as I attempted to recall my own inner motivations with interactions of touch from when I was a child to an adult and if I had an idea of what my partner was thinking and feeling.

 The question that woke my spirit up and put me on a path of even fathoming the idea of touch abundance from this workshop was “What kind of person would you be, if you got all of your touch needs met?”
 I’ve always been very into personal development so my imagination went wild imagining the version of myself with highly reduced levels of stress and anxiety, the eradication of loneliness in my life, higher levels of confidence and self-esteem, my triggers put on the fast track to healing, and being my own best friend without having to fight myself through self-sabotage.
-In the workshop I found I wasn’t the only one who resonated with that particular question; the energy of shared humanity that experienced in that workshop was amazing!
-So I began to ask myself how much touch do I need/desire in my life?
+I began to ask myself how much touch do I need/desire in my life?
 How much touch would be too much?
 What types of touch did I need/want?
 And how frequently?